-Four members of the Board shall constitute a quorum of the Board and no business shall be transacted at a meeting of the Board unless a quorum is present.
+A quorum is ascertained by dividing the total number of members in office by two, ignoring any fraction and adding one.
+No business shall be transacted at a meeting of the Board unless a quorum is present.

 Meeting

 Meetings will be held at such time and place as the Board determines but normally they will be held on the third Thursday in each month commencing at 5.30pm.